7uperior/famlafl/docs/source/implementations/sampling.rst

 In terms of concurrency label C is the most 'pure' as it doesn't use any piece of information from other labels, while A is the 'dirtiest' as it uses information from both B and C. By understanding average label uniqueness you can measure how 'pure' your dataset is based on concurrency of labels.
-We can measure average label uniqueness using get_av_uniqueness_from_triple_barrier function from the mlfinlab package.
+We can measure average label uniqueness using get_av_uniqueness_from_triple_barrier function from the famlafl package.

 This function is the orchestrator to derive average sample uniqueness from a dateset labeled by the triple barrier method.

-.. py:currentmodule:: mlfinlab.sampling.concurrent
+.. py:currentmodule:: famlafl.sampling.concurrent

 .. autofunction:: get_av_uniqueness_from_triple_barrier